desmos-labs/desmos/x/reactions/spec/03-state.md

 # State

 ## Next Registered Reaction ID
-The next registered reaction ID is stored using the subspace ID where it lives as key.
-This allows to easily query the ID to be used next for the newest registered reaction:
+The next registered reaction id is stored using the associated subspace id as the key:

-`0x01 | Subspace ID | -> bytes(NextRegisteredReactionID)`
+- `0x01 | Subspace ID | -> bytes(NextRegisteredReactionID)`

 ## Registered Reaction
 The registered reaction is stored using the subspace ID where it lives and its ID combined as key.
 This allows to easily